awakcon1234/BoatRacing/README.md

 [![bStats](https://bstats.org/signatures/bukkit/BoatRacing.svg)](https://bstats.org/plugin/bukkit/BoatRacing/26881)

-An F1‑style ice boat racing plugin for Paper with a clean, vanilla‑like GUI.
-Manage teams, configure tracks with the built‑in BoatRacing selection tool, run timed races with checkpoints, pit area penalties, and a guided setup wizard.
+An F1‒style ice boat racing plugin for Bukkit/Spigot (compatible with Paper/Purpur) with a clean, vanilla‒like GUI.
+Manage teams, configure tracks with the built‒in BoatRacing selection tool, run timed races with checkpoints, pit area penalties, and a guided setup wizard.

-> Status: Public release (1.0.8)
+> Status: Public release (1.0.9)

 See the changelog in [CHANGELOG.md](https://github.com/Jaie55/BoatRacing/blob/main/CHANGELOG.md).

 This is how to test the plugin to validate its behavior after each update: see the QA checklist in [CHECKLIST.md](CHECKLIST.md)

+## What’s new (1.0.9)
+Compatibility and fixes:
+- Official support: Bukkit/Spigot/Paper/Purpur 1.19 → 1.21.8.
+Requires Java 17+.
+- Safer boat types across versions: dynamic Material resolution for boats/rafts (including Bamboo Raft and Pale Oak variants) avoids NoSuchFieldError on older APIs and removes CraftLegacy warnings.
+- Classified as a Bukkit/Spigot plugin on Paper (paper-plugin.yml excluded from the JAR).
+Paper-only APIs replaced with Bukkit-safe calls.
+- Docs: README, CHANGELOG and QA checklist updated (EN/ES).

 ## What’s new (1.0.8)
 Improvements and toggles: